MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ![Graph output of DtfSkeletonization](/images/tutorials/visualization/V8_MLImage.png "Graph output of DtfSkeletonization")

-If you want to visualize your graph in 3D, you should connect a `GraphToVolume` module to the `DtfSkeletonization` module.
-The result is a 3D volume of your graph which you can connect to any 2D or 3D viewer.
-Add a `View2D` module to the `GraphToVolume` module and update the volume.
+If you want to visualize your graph, you should connect a `GraphToVolume` module to the `DtfSkeletonization` module.
+The result is a 2D or 3D volume of your graph which you can connect to any 2D or 3D viewer.
+Add a `View2D` and a `View3D` module to the `GraphToVolume` module and update the volume.

 ![GraphToVolume](/images/tutorials/visualization/V8_03.png "GraphToVolume")